 CAN MY CHILD JOIN THE CLIMBING TEAM?

 Climbing team is for youth ages 8-18.
 We ask that your child have the desire, passion and dedication to excel at climbing.
 All candidates are asked to meet with the Head Coach for an assessment.
-Please email our team to set this up.
+Please fill out the form on this page to sign up.

 HOW DOES MEMBERSHIP WORK?